Lambda Tips

 done

-Call it at the end of your deploy script so broken deploys fail fast:
+Call it at the end of your deploy scripts so issues are immediately visible:

 This catches misconfigured environment variables, missing dependencies, and bundling issues before you start manually testing.